Join the Team

 Clinical Trainees

-Psychiatry residents at the UBC Psychiatry program are welcome to reach out regarding electives all year round.
-Psychiatry residents from elsewhere in Canada are encouraged to reach out at least one year in advance of their planned elective time.
+Psychiatry residents at the UBC Psychiatry program are welcome to reach out regarding year-round electives.
+Psychiatry residents from elsewhere in Canada are encouraged to reach out at least one year before their planned elective time.

 Inquiries at fidel.vilarodriguez@ubc.ca.